AHRQ/AHRQ-Quality-Indicators/README.md

-# Agency for Healthcare Research & Quality (AHRQ) <br> Quality Indicators (QI), SAS QI Software
+# Agency for Healthcare Research & Quality (AHRQ) <br> Quality Indicators (QI), Software

-Harnessing the power of SAS/STAT Software for advanced users of the AHRQ QI modules.

-## Installation

-AHRQ's SAS QI Software is a set of programs that run using SAS (Statistical Analysis System).

-To learn more about computer and data requirements of SAS QI Software, visit our Wiki page to [get started](https://github.com/AHRQ/qi-sas/wiki/Getting-Started).

-Latest Release: SAS QI v2024.0.1 Full Software Package

-The AHRQ QI software now includes the Maternal Health Indicators (MHI) BETA module - New!
+This is a developmental version of the Maternal Health Indicators (MHI) BETA module, v2024.0.1, in a testing phase.

-Download the latest software version from the [AHRQ QI Website](https://qualityindicators.ahrq.gov/software/sas_qi) or [Releases](https://github.com/AHRQ/qi-sas/releases).

 ## Contributing